 - The False Self of The Narcissist

-- How to Reverse The damage Done by The Narcissist ?
+- How to Reverse The damage and Recover from The Narcissist?

 - #5.
-Developing a Independent Sense of Self
+Develop an Independent Sense of Self

 5 Traits That Make Empaths Perfect Targets For A Narcissist